randyadr/AppImage-Command-Builder/README.md

 Only build apps from sources you trust.
 This tool can run package managers, build tools, scripts, and selected local executables.
 Review unknown source folders and install commands before building.

-## License

-Add your preferred license here, such as MIT, GPL-3.0, or another license before publishing publicly.